Astroricks/StockInsights/README.md

 ### API Call Management

-- Each stock search makes 7 API calls in parallel
+- Each stock search makes 7 API calls in parallel **directly from your browser**
 - Results are cached in localStorage for 24 hours
 - Cache can be cleared using the "Clear Cache" button
 - Free tier limit: 25 API calls per day

 ### API Key Management

-- API key can be set in the Settings modal
+- **Each user provides their own Alpha Vantage API key** (required by Alpha Vantage ToS)
-- Key is stored in localStorage for persistence
+- API key is **stored in browser localStorage** (never sent to backend)
-- Demo key is used for IBM if no key is set
+- Frontend uses the key for direct Alpha Vantage API calls
-- Key can be cleared using the "Clear API Key" button
+- No shared API key - each user uses their own quota

 ## 🛠 Technology Stack